-While growing cauliflower, keep in mind that it is an extremely slow grower and takes a lot of time for maturation.
+While growing cauliflower, remember that it is an extremely slow grower and takes a lot of time for maturation.

-Therefore, if you want to harvest your cauliflower in mid-fall, you should be planting it about four to five months earlier.
+Therefore, if you want to harvest your cauliflower in mid-fall, you should plant it about four to five months earlier.

 Pluck the heads from the plant when they have reached a desirable size, and their buds are still tight.